 Read More: KED – Facilities or Services – Grievance Procedure (Section 504)

-When not in use for school purposes, school buildings and grounds, or portions thereof, may be used for education, discussion, civic, social, recreational, or entertainment purposes; and other such purposes that promote the welfare of the community, including use as registration and polling places for voters.
+When not in use for school purposes, school buildings and grounds, or portions thereof, may be used for education, discussion, civic, social, recreational, or entertainment purposes; and other such purposes that promote the welfare of the community,

 Read More: KF – Community Use of Schools